alexdavies74/putbase/packages/vennbase-core/README.md

 **Build multi-user apps without writing a single access rule.**

 Vennbase is a TypeScript SDK for collaborative, local-first web apps — with no backend to run, no server to pay for, and no access control rules to misconfigure.
 Users sign in with their [Puter](https://puter.com) account.
-Their data lives in their Puter storage.
-You write a schema, call `create` and `query`, and you're done.
+Your app only sees the user's subset of the data stored in Puter.

 ```tsx
 // Write